By David Boughtflower

 We spoke to customers to understand what challenges they faced in accessing all the above metrics.
 We identified gaps in our current reporting suite, and where obtaining information from users and management was taking longer than necessary.
 Once developed the reports were released to a small set of customers, as part of a beta program.
 Their feedback steered further refinement, until we felt the reports would be of real value to our customers.

-Now, here we are, with all four reports ready and available for Enterprise customers, and for the wider market in early 2023.
+Now, here we are, with all four reports ready and available for all customers, and for the wider market in early 2023.
 We hope you find them useful.
-See our new dashboards.